ika-rwth-aachen/omega-prime/docs/omega_prime_specification.md

-Scenario Source Data –
-Specification of Data Model and Format (OMEGA-PRIME)
-===
-Michael Schuldes, Clément Val, Carlo van Driesten

-# Introduction
+## Introduction

-In the context of SYNERGIES, Scenario Source Data (SSD) corresponds to the data that is provided to WP5 for scenario identification and extraction.
+In the context of [SYNERGIES](https://synergies-ccam.eu/), Scenario Source Data (SSD) corresponds to the data that is provided to WP5 for scenario identification and extraction.
 Such data can stem from multiple sources: in-traffic-vehicle data collection, fixed or mobile (e.g., drones) roadside observations, dynamic accident reconstruction, but also generative AI, traffic simulation...
 WP5 itself will also develop multiple approaches to generate scenarios from data.
 To facilitate interoperability between multiple data sources and multiple scenarios' creation approaches, a standardization of Scenario Source Data needs to be defined, both in terms of content and in terms of container, i.e., format.